scrampy/home-inventory/HomeInventorySpec.md

    - Quick add: Only require name, location (default to "No location"), quantity, and store (default to "No store").
    - Additional details (notes, photo, aisle) can be added in a separate details/edit screen.
    - Users can edit and delete items.
+   - Inventory UI: Action buttons (+, -, ×) are now compact, and the Last Updated column is removed for better mobile/portrait usability.

 3. **Collaboration & History**
    - No change tracking or undo/restore features will be implemented.
 (N/A)